 - Wildfowl at Slimbridge wetlands trust, just across the River from the Forest of Dean.

 - You can see kingfishers and heron when walking the banks of the River Wye.

 Birdwatching In The Forest Of Dean

-The Forest of Dean and Wye Valley AONB are both great places to visit with the intention of spotting birds.
+The Forest of Dean and Wye Valley AONB are both great places to visit, intending to spot birds.

 Nagshead is a nature reserve located close to Parkend in the forest.
 This is a great place to see a variety of species in their natural habitat throughout the seasons.

 The site includes ample car parking, toilets, a visitor centre and viewing points or hides to help observe.
 RSPB Nagshead has a visitor centre that is open at the weekend from Easter until September.
 The site is open from dawn until dusk for visitors.
 The entrance fee is free, but donations to the RSPB are very welcome.

 Eagle-eyed spotters can see flycatchers and redstarts in the spring months or all three British species of woodpecker in the summer.
 Autumn at RSPB Nagshead enables you to see nuthatches, and the winter brings goshawks and treecreepers.
 Other more common species hall RSPB Nagshead home too.
 Some stars of the site include;

 Cannop ponds are home to lots of wildlife, including birds of prey, songbirds and wildfowl. specific birds to look out for on the water are pairs of mute swans, mandarin ducks, and reed warblers. @aboutglos has spotted buzzards in the trees and flying in the area towards The Sculpture Trail near to the Speech House Hotel.

 Symonds Yat in The Wye Valley AONB Birdwatching